julien-gabard/Snake-Game/README.md

 #### v0.3.5
 > Rename the Menu component to BoardGame.
 #### v0.3.4
-> Added shadow on the game text and frame.
+> Added shadow on the game text, snake, food and frame.
 #### v0.3.3
 > adding a wooden font.
 #### v0.3.2